tidesdb/tidesdb/README.md

 ```

 ## Usage
-Each database method returns a `tidesdb_err*` which returns an error code and message.
+Each database method returns a `tidesdb_err_t*` which returns an error code and message.
 If no error, TidesDB returns `NULL`.

 **Example of error structure**
 ```c